Neurodivergent workers: taking advantage and overcoming challenges

 Silicon Valley remains the home of one of the largest autism clusters.
 With the high incidence of autism, local tech companies systematically attract such talent for their bottom line.
 Hewlett Packard showed that neurodiverse software testing teams were up to 30% more productive than the others."

-For the work to be successful, it is critical to communicate information to the autist in a straightforward manner, formulate tasks unambiguously.
-If you have to convey an idea, write it as directly as possible - do not imply it.
-Never mean anything - always write things literally!
+For the work to be successful, formulate tasks unambiguously and communicate information in the most straightforward manner since many autists have low tolerance to uncertainty.
+If you have to convey an idea, describe it as directly as possible - do not imply it.
+Never mean anything - always say or write things literally.
+Don't make the autistic person try to guess what you intended to say or what you missed in your incomplete description.

-If the autistic worker has received precise, clearly articulated instructions (ideally broken into small segments), he/she will complete the task at the highest quality level!
+However, if an autistic worker has received precise, clearly articulated and full technical task (ideally broken into small segments), they will most probably complete even a very complicated assignment at the highest quality level.

-So, everyone wins - this will make the life easier not only for the autistic person, but also for his/her co-workers and the supervisor.
+If clear communication is established, everyone wins - this will make the life easier not only for autistic people, but also for their supervisors and co-workers.

 From Is My Company Ready to Hire Employees with an Autism Spectrum Disorder?: